-Whether we’re talking about the sacks of rice, beans, flour, lentils, or whatever other dried goods you’ve been storing, you’re going to need some way to make those foods edible, and means water.
+Whether we’re talking about the sacks of rice, beans, flour, lentils, or whatever other dried goods you’ve been storing, you’re going to need some way to make those foods edible, and that means water.

 Even if you think you’re just going to live off MREs in the aftermath of a disaster (they’re not as healthy as you think), you still need water to activate the chemical heater.
 What’s more, all of that freeze-dried survival food you bought, that will need water to become rehydrated.

 When the power goes out, it’s not a big deal to go without a shower for a day, but remembering the Maine ice storm of 1998, when freezing rain fell for about 50 hours resulting in about 200,000 reports of power outages, it took up to 20 days for some parts of the state to get power back.
 People were stealing generators.
 Any restaurant with power was flooded with people looking for a hot meal.
 Many ended up renting hotel rooms just to get a hot shower.

 On my backpacking trips, I can make it about a maximum of 2-3 days before I need to find some way to clean myself.
 Any longer than that and I’m feeling pretty gross.
 Granted those are exercise-filled, sweaty days, but proper hygiene is a must for post-disaster populations.
 Those who let that slip to the wayside are at an increased risk of contracting various ailments.